 Thanks for visiting the kvl-homepage.
 Here is some information about myself.
 My name is Klaus von Lampe.
 I am Associate Professor in the Department of Law, Police Science and Criminal Justice Administration at John Jay College of Criminal Justice in New York City.
-I am teaching courses related to criminology and international criminal justice on the undergraduate and graduate levels and I am the coordinator of the International Criminal Justice BA program with some 600 students.
+I am teaching courses related to criminology and international criminal justice on the undergraduate and graduate levels.

 My scholarly work is reflected in a number of publications and presentations.
 The most comprehensive presentation of my understanding of organized crime can be found in the critically acclaimed and award-winning book "Organized Crime: Analyzing illegal activities, criminal structures and extra-legal governance" published by Sage.

 I am also a member of the Colloquium Group which organizes the annual Cross-Border Crime Colloquium.